Paradise Island: Development as a gambling resort

-Huntington Hartford met James M. Crosby (1927–1986) through Huntington's bodyguard Sy Alter.
-Sy Alter met Jim Crosby at the Colony Club in Palm Beach.
-Huntington Hartford obtained the gambling licence for Paradise Island and included Jim Crosby as an extra investor.
-Jim Crosby and Jack Davis then formed a company, Resorts International, to continue developing Paradise Island.
+Hartford met James M. Crosby through Hartford's bodyguard Sy Alter.
+Alter met Crosby at the Colony Club in Palm Beach.
+Hartford obtained a gambling licence for Paradise Island and included Crosby as an extra investor.
+Crosby and Jack Davis then formed a company, Resorts International, to continue developing the island.

 Paradise Island was purchased in the 1980s for $79 million, then sold to Merv Griffin for $400 million.
-It was last sold for $125 million to the current owner, Sol Kerzner († March 2020).
+It was last sold for $125 million to Sol Kerzner.